joist-orm/joist-orm/docs/misc-features.markdown

 If any validation rule returns a non-`undefined` string, `flush()` will throw a `ValidationErrors` error.

+If you would like to skip validation rules, you can pass `skipValidation: true` to `flush()`.
+Use this technique with caution, as it can create invalid entities.

 ### Tracking Changed Properties

 Entities track which of their properties have changed: